Last Updated on November 20, 2022

 If you’re the sort who enjoys more complicated projects, here are some other things you can do with your bumper crop of wild violets:

-♦ Wild violets can also be used to make an infused sugar, which will add a hint of violet flavor to baked goods.
+♦ Wild violets can also be used to make an infused sugar, which will add a hint of violet flavor as well as gorgeous color to baked goods.

 ♦ Freeze violet flowers in ice cubes or make a stunning homemade bowl for your next party.